 A Brief History of Otago

 Grapes were grown and wine made in Central Otago during the Gold Rush of the 1860s and 1870s.
 Jean Desire Feraud, a French gold miner planted grapes near the township of Clyde, erected a small stone winery on the site and called it Monte Christo.
 About the same time an Italian gold miner named Luigi Valli was believed to be making wine at Villa Como on Earnscleugh Road near Alexandra.
-It is likely that Luigi was the brother of Giuseppe Valli, great great grandfather of Grant Taylor, founder of Valli wines.
-However, concrete proof of this has yet to be seen.
+Luigi was the brother of Giuseppe Valli, great great grandfather of Grant Taylor, founder of Valli wines.

 There are no further reports of grape growing in Central Otago until later in the nineteenth century when the New Zealand government hired Italian viticulturist, Romeo Bragato, to survey the country and assess the wine growing potential of the different regions.
 Upon coming to Central Otago, Bragato was astonished to see how well grapes grew, claiming: